tssgery/nzbapp/README.rst

 - SABnzbd
 - CouchPotato (for locating NZB files for movies)
-- Sickbeard (for locating NZB files for TV shows)
+- SickRage (for locating NZB files for TV shows)
 - Headphones (for locating NZB files for music releases)
 - Htpc.io (as a front end to everything)